Customer Challenge: To enhance in-house data engineering and data science capabilities and remain a frontrunner in data and AI.

-Most of the courses are part of the curriculum GoDataDriven offers and were adapted to fit bol.com’s needs.
-For example, the A/B Testing and Experiments course was split into a technical and a non-technical training.
+Most of the courses are part of the GoDataDriven training curriculum offers and were adapted to fit bol.com’s needs.
+For example, the A/B Testing and Experiments course was split into technical and non-technical training.
 The technical training focused on data scientists and ways they could apply experimenting in their day-to-day work.
-The non-technical training was aimed at managers, to give them an insight in the possibilities.
+The non-technical training was aimed at managers, to give them an insight into the possibilities.

 To provide training to the right employees, bol.com developed an “a la carte menu” displaying the different types of courses.
 This ensures that participants sign up for a training that fits their needs.

 After providing several courses for bol.com in 2018 and 2019, the program has been extended into 2020 with several additional courses.
 In 2020, GoDataDriven will also offer the Data Science for Product Owners and Reinforcement Learning training, among others.

 Koen van Riemsdijk, GoDataDriven’s skills accelerator, has been heavily involved in setting up and supporting the program.

 “What is great about the program with bol.com is that we really work together on the execution.
 After every training, we conduct an extensive evaluation to see if there are things we can improve from either side.”

 Koen van Riemsdijk, Skills Accelerator, GoDataDriven

 Own Experience in Deep Learning

 Participants at bol.com value the training courses, with an average score of 8.0.
 Perotti also attended several courses, with the Deep Learning course standing out for her.

 “The training was a great combination of theory and practice.
 We worked with text models because we use these a lot at bol.com—for our chatbot, search engine, product descriptions, you name it.
 What I learned in the training was very applicable in my work.”